ConduitPlatform/Conduit/README.md

 - npx lerna run build
 - cd ./packages/core && yarn start
 - cd ./modules/database && yarn start
-- repeat for every module you need to bring online
+- repeat for every module you need to bring online (Don't forget your env variables)

+### Environment Variables:
+Core: REDIS_HOST, REDIS_PORT
+Database: databaseURL, databaseType(sql or leave empty for mongo) + general module variables General Module:
+SERVICE_URL=0.0.0.0:55190; (used only in versions older than  0.11, otherwise the same as SERVICE_IP) REGISTER_NAME=false; (set to true if running in k8s) CONDUIT_SERVER=0.0.0.0:55152; (the core module's IP and port) SERVICE_IP=0.0.0.0:55190 (always 0.0.0.0 and a port numer)

 ## Info